Dental implant abutment

 artificial abutment with a threaded hole

-the crown is secured with a lag-screw
+the crown is secured with a lag screw

 The advantage is they are easier to maintain and change when the prosthetic fractures.

-3. Removable dentures secured with special retainers
+III.
+Removable dentures secured with special retainers

-Special retainer type abutments are used to retain dentures using a male-adapter attached to the implant and a female-adapter in the denture.
+Special retainer-type abutments are used to retain dentures using a male-adapter attached to the implant and a female-adapter in the denture.

 the male-adapters